dodubaby/DDVCManager/README.md

 [self dismissVC];

 ```
-also u can use DDVCManager derectly
+also, we can use DDVCManager derectly

 ```objectivec
 DDVCManager *manager = [DDVCManager sharedManager];